petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing/liferay-pricing-saas.md

 - Partner
 ---

-# Liferay Experience Cloud SaaS Pricing - Introduction and Plans
+# Liferay SaaS Pricing - Introduction and Plans

 **At a Glance**

-* New pricing model for Liferay Experience Cloud SaaS for 2023
+* New pricing model for Liferay SaaS introduced in 2023
+* Minor changes for 2024
 * New pricing supports Endless Solutions on Liferay Experience Cloud
 * Three plans provide different levels of capabilities:
   * Pro
   * Business
   * Enterprise
-* Free/Hobby plan proposed to support bottom-up growth

 ```{note}
 * View the [recording](https://learn.liferay.com/web/guest/d/sa1-2a-liferay-pricing-saas) from the live workshop of this module.
 * Download the [PDF](https://learn.liferay.com/documents/d/guest/sa1-2a-liferay-pricing-saas-pdf) of the presentation used in the live workshop.
 ```

-## Revised Pricing for 2023
+## Updated Pricing for 2024

 The Liferay Experience Cloud SaaS offering was launched in Q2 2022.
-A lot of feedback on this pricing has been received, the result of which is the new pricing which was introduced in Q1 2023.
+A lot of feedback on this pricing was received, and a new pricing model was introduced in 2023.

-The original model didn’t scale well to cover many common solutions and use cases.
-For example, when the customer needed multiple simple sites the pricing quickly got prohibitively expensive.

-Plus, the pricing was confusing, complicated, and the entry level was high, with the lowest option being around EUR/USD 76,000.
+This model is retained in 2024, with minor updates.

 ## Key principles for Liferay Experience Cloud SaaS Pricing